ivanitlearning/AWS-Associate-Courses/README.md

 - Can pay for better performance up to 16,000 IOPS or 1,000 MB/s.
 - Offers 1000 MB/s, 4x faster max throughput.

 #### 1.6.5.3.
-Provisioned IOPS SSD (io1)
+Provisioned IOPS SSD (io1/2)

-Can configure IOPS separately from volume size.
+* Can configure IOPS separately from volume size.
 You pay for capacity and the IOPs set on the volume.
 This is good if your volume size is small but need a lot of IOPS.

-50:1 IOPS to GiB Ratio  64,000 is the max IOPS per volume assuming 16 KiB I/O.
+* 50:1 IOPS to GiB Ratio  64,000 is the max IOPS per volume assuming 16 KiB I/O.
+  * IO2 offers up to 256,000 IOPS or 4000 MB/s throughput.

-Good for latency sensitive workloads such as mongoDB.
+* Good for latency sensitive workloads such as MongoDB.
 Multi-attach allows them to attach to multiple EC2 instances at once.

 **Test note:** Designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency.
 Small, random I/O operations.